IdentityServer/IdentityServer4/docs/topics/discovery.rst

     options.Discovery.CustomEntries.Add("my_custom_endpoint", "~/custom");

-If you wan to take full control over the rendering of the discovery (and jwks) document, you can implement the ``IDiscoveryResponseGenerator`` interface (or derive from our default implementation).
+If you want to take full control over the rendering of the discovery (and jwks) document, you can implement the ``IDiscoveryResponseGenerator`` interface (or derive from our default implementation).